New details emerge about Palantir’s custom software for spy agencies

 “This collaborative environment also produced a piece of software called “XKEYSCORE Helper,” a tool programmed with Palantir (and thoroughly stamped with its logo) that allowed analysts to essentially import data from the NSA’s pipeline, investigate and visualize it through Palantir, and then presumably pass it to fellow analysts or Five Eyes intelligence partners.”

 Palantir, founded in 2004 by Alex Karp and Peter Thiel, remains something of an enduring mystery in Silicon Valley.
-In 2013, TechCrunch obtained a closely-guarded list of the company’s clients, revealing relationships with CIA, DHS, FBI, NSA, the Marine Corps and the Air Force, among others.
+In 2013, TechCrunch obtained a closely guarded list of the company’s clients, revealing relationships with the CIA, DHS, FBI, NSA, Marine Corps and Air Force, among others.
 Though the company continues to grow, much of what it does remains under wraps, or understood mostly in abstract terms.

 While the picture is far from complete, every detail that emerges about Palantir’s mission, software implementation and client base helps piece together the puzzle of perhaps the most politically relevant company in technology right now.Featured Image: SAUL LOEB/AFP/Getty Images